Still on Onboarding 1.0? It’s Time You Migrate to SAP SuccessFactors’ New Onboarding

 While the purpose of the reimplementation might be to phase out the outdated product and replace it with the New Onboarding solution from SuccessFactors, this might also be an opportunity for customers to revisit their current processes for improvements—to identify what works well and what does not.
 Simplification is the key to this transformation.

 The New Onboarding product is vastly different from its predecessor.
 We at Effective People recommend that you start the process of this transformation with a demo where we can walk you through a best-practice guided solution.

 Benefits of the New Onboarding product:

 New Onboarding shares the same platform and codebase as Employee Central (EC).
 Leveraging EC eliminates all the dual maintenance that comes with Onboarding 1.0.
 You will no longer have two corporate structures and two security systems, nor will you have to maintain two fieldsets/picklists and localizations.
-Redundant configuration becomes a thing of the past, thus reducing administration costs.
+Redundant configuration becomes a thing of the past, thus reducing administrative costs.
 Important benefits also include: